multimodalAI/multimodal-ai-hugo-group/content/authors/tom-pollard/_index.md

 weight: 4

 # Role/position
-role: Research Scientist at Massachusetts Institute of Technology
+role: Research Scientist at Massachusetts Institute of Technology and Technical Director of PhysioNet

 # Organizations/Affiliations
 organizations: